Alien00077/Web-Development-CognoRise-/README.md

 | Overweight     | 25 - 29.9            |
 | Obese          | 30 and above         |

+Contributing
+We welcome contributions!
+To improve this project:
 Fork the Repository.
 Create a New Branch for your feature.
 Make Your Changes and commit them.